Arminas19/Portfolio/react-app/notes.md

 To Do List:
-1. Contact Form with my socials / Resume or create footer and put socials / resume their
+1. make Contact Form Responsive.
 2. Create a landing page with a hero section With a few buttons going to my portfolio page or contact form.